Overview

 Rotations

 Gastroenterology Consult Service: The fellow is taught how to manage the hospitalized patient with GI disease in a cost effective and expedient fashion.
 The fellow is responsible for all GI consults that are received from the emergency department, wards, and ICU’s.
 Each block is usually four weeks long.
 The fellow is supervised and mentored by an attending who is responsible for the GI service.
-The on-call fellow will perform all inpatient procedures during regular hours.
+The fellow in this service will perform all inpatient procedures during regular hours.
 The fellow is exposed to a wide breath of GI pathology.
-The average census for the inpatient service is between 10-15 patients.
+The average census for the inpatient service is about 15 patients and there are 2 fellows in the service.

-Hepatology Inpatient and Consult Service: The overall educational goal of this service is for the fellow to learn how to manage the hospitalized patient with liver disease in an effective and cost-effective manner.
-The fellow is responsible for those patients with complications of chronic liver disease, awaiting liver transplant, undergoing pre-transplant evaluation, and those with fulminant liver failure.
+Hepatology Inpatient and Consult Service: The overall educational goal of this service is for the fellow to learn how to manage the hospitalized patient with liver disease in effectively.
+The fellow is responsible for those patients with complications of chronic liver disease, awaiting liver transplant, undergoing transplant evaluation.
 In addition, the fellow is responsible for consultative services for patients with liver disease.
-The fellow will participate in multi-disciplinary transplant rounds as well as have the opportunity to attend and participate in the selection committee, chemical dependency committee, and weekly liver tumor board.
+The fellow will participate in multi-disciplinary transplant rounds as well as the transplant selection committee, chemical dependency committee, and weekly liver tumor board.

 Endoscopy: Under the direct supervision of an attending, fellows are introduced to the basic principles of endoscopy at the very beginning of their training.
 During their endoscopy rotation, the fellow will become proficient in diagnostic and therapeutic endoscopy and colonoscopy.
-As their training advances, fellows have the opportunity to participate and gain experience in advanced endoscopic procedures such as ERPC, EUS, EMR, and POEM.
-While fellows gain adequate experience in advanced endoscopy, the goal of the three year fellowship is not obtain credentialing in advanced endoscopy as that is obtained after successful completion of a fourth year, advanced endoscopy fellowship.
+As their training advances, fellows can participate and gain experience in advanced endoscopic procedures such as ERCP, EUS, EMR, and POEM.
+Even tough fellows will gain adequate experience in advanced endoscopy, the goal of the three-year fellowship is not to obtain credentialing in advanced endoscopy as that is obtained after successful completion of a fourth year, advanced endoscopy fellowship.

 Outpatient: During the outpatient rotation, the fellow is assigned to one attending and exposed to a variety of GI diseases.
-At the beginning of their training, the fellow is encouraged to build a foundation of general gastroenterology, however as their training progresses, fellows have the opportunity to tailor their outpatient experience to suit their clinical interests.
-Fellows have the opportunity to focus on hepatology, motility, nutrition, inflammatory bowel disease, hepatobiliary, or hereditary cancer syndromes.
+At the beginning of their training, the fellow is encouraged to build a foundation of general gastroenterology, however as their training progresses, fellows can tailor their outpatient experience to suit their clinical interests.
+Fellows can focus on hepatology, motility, nutrition, inflammatory bowel disease, hepatobiliary, or hereditary cancer syndromes.

 Manometry and Capsule Endoscopy: During their training, the fellow will learn the methodology and interpretation of esophageal manometry, impedance and pH testing, capsule endoscopy, and breath testing.
 Fellows also gain experience in evaluating and interpreting capsule endoscopy.
 The fellow is responsible for the initial interpretation of all capsule endoscopies and their findings are reviewed with the ordering attending.
 Manometry and capsule endoscopy are incorporated into the outpatient rotation.